 overview

-Beginning in the mid-1980s and through the 1990s, it became the burial location of reportedly thousands of people, many LGBT, who died of AIDS, which, if confirmed, would make it the single largest burial site in the country for those who died of the disease.
+Hart Island, the city’s public cemetery for people who died indigent or whose bodies went unclaimed, became the burial location of reportedly thousands of people, many LGBTQ, who died of AIDS, from the mid-1980s and the 1990s.
+If confirmed, the island would be the nation’s single largest burial ground for those who died of the disease.

 History

-Located east of the Bronx in the Long Island Sound, the 101-acre Hart Island is reportedly the largest publicly-funded cemetery in the world with upwards of one million people buried there.
-Now officially known as the City Cemetery, and often referred to as the city’s Potter’s Field, in 1869, it began receiving burials of those who died indigent or whose bodies went unclaimed.
-From the mid-1980s through the 1990s, the height of the AIDS epidemic in New York City, approximately 100,000 New Yorkers died of AIDS, representing a quarter of those who died of the disease nationally during the same period.
-In 2018, an examination by the New York Times estimated that thousands who died of AIDS were buried on Hart Island although the exact number is unknown due to the lack of data from city agencies involved in the burials.
+Located east of the Bronx mainland in the Long Island Sound, the 101-acre Hart Island is reportedly the largest publicly-funded cemetery in the world with upwards of one million people buried there.
+It is now officially known as the City Cemetery, and often referred to as the city’s Potter’s Field.
+In 1869, it began receiving burials of those who died indigent or whose bodies went unclaimed.

-In the early years of the AIDS epidemic, the care and burial of those who died of AIDS was controversial and discriminatory.
-In 1983, the New York State Funeral Directors Association issued guidelines to not embalm those who died from AIDS.
-Fear and discrimination lasted well into the late 1980s, with many funeral homes, as well as religious institutions, refusing to accept the bodies of those who died of AIDS or charging higher prices for these services.
+Widespread fear of and discrimination towards people with AIDS as well as a general lack of understanding of how the disease spread characterized the years when the epidemic was at its height.
+As a result, even the care and burial of those who died of AIDS became controversial and exclusionary.
+In 1983, the New York State Funeral Directors Association issued guidelines to not embalm these bodies.
+Well into the 1980s, many funeral homes, as well as religious institutions, refused to accept bodies associated with AIDS deaths or charged higher prices for these services.
 Concurrently, general fear of the disease, stigma about homosexuality, and family estrangement, left many dying alone at home, in hospice, or at hospitals with their bodies unclaimed, leading to publicly-funded burials on Hart Island.
 In other cases, family members could not afford the cost of a private burial.

 Entry by Ken Lustbader, project director (January 2023).